 Danny Johnston / AP

-Will you watch the third documentary?
+Will you watch -- or re-watch -- the documentaries?
 Share your thoughts on our Facebook page.